Si3 (film)

-The film was officially announced in October 2014 under the initial official title S3, the short-term for Singam 3; however, it was later changed to Si3 to exploit the Tamil Nadu Government's rule of entertainment tax exemption for films titled in Tamil.
-Principal photography commenced in January 2016.
-It was shot for the most part in Visakhapatnam.
-Devi Sri Prasad who is supposed to compose the film's music was replaced by Harris Jayaraj, cinematography was handled by Priyan and editing by V. T. Vijayan.
+The film was officially announced in October 2014 under the initial official title S3, short for Singam 3; however, it was later changed to Si3 to exploit the Tamil Nadu Government's rule of entertainment tax exemption for films titled in Tamil.
+Principal photography commenced in January 2016 and ended that October.
+It was shot primarily in Visakhapatnam.
+The film's music was composed by Harris Jayaraj, cinematography was handled by Priyan and editing by V. T. Vijayan.

 Si3 was released on 9 February 2017 to mixed reviews from critics and grossed ₹110 crore at the box office.
 The film was remade in Hindi with partial similarities with the screenplay as Romeo S3 (2025).

 Plot

-A debate occurs within an Andhra Pradesh state assembly about the long pending murder case of Visakhapatnam city commissioner Ramakrishna.
+A debate occurs within an Andhra Pradesh state assembly about the long-pending murder case of Visakhapatnam city commissioner Ramakrishna.
 The Home Minister of Andhra Pradesh proposes recruiting Singam from Tamil Nadu to Vizag as the new DCP, by order under the CBI.
-As Singam arrives in Vizag station, he fends off an attack from goon Ravi, who works for Vizag's most influential and powerful don Madhusudhana Reddy.
-Singam starts to pretend to be a corrupt cop and secretly investigates the murder of commissioner.
+As Singam arrives in Vizag station, he fends off an attack from a thug, Ravi, who works for Vizag's most influential and powerful don, Madhusudhana Reddy.
+Singam starts to pretend to be a corrupt cop and secretly investigates the murder of the commissioner.

-Singam is followed by Vidya, a journalist in guise of a student hoping to write a story on Singam.
+Vidya, a journalist disguised a student hoping to write a story on Singam, follows Singam.
 Singam had previously kept his marital status a secret to protect his wife, but after curiosity from constable Veeram, he lies and closes it as a divorce, revealing the truth only to Inspector Subba Rao.
 After briefly confronting Bheemli Selvam, Reddy's man who ordered the attack at the train station, Singam finds that a constable at the station has gotten sick from consuming an expired medicine tablet.
-With help from a paroled hacker named Murali, Singam tracks Mallaiya who drove Ramakrishna to Vizag harbour on the night of the murder.
+With help from a paroled hacker named Murali, Singam tracks Mallaiya, who drove Ramakrishna to Vizag harbour on the night of the murder.
 A local schoolteacher informs Singam that a toxic smoke attack from the nearby dump killed his 32 students, including his grandchildren.

-Singam realizes that Ramakrishna intended to expose illegal dumping of mediwaste and electronic waste, which included recycled tablets being sold to the public and the smoke attack on the school.
+Singam realises that Ramakrishna intended to expose illegal dumping of mediwaste and electronic waste, which included recycled tablets being sold to the public and the smoke attack on the school.
 The garbage is being imported by Vizag Scraps owner Rajeev Krishna in exchange for free metal scrap delivery to steel companies in Australia.
-Mallaiya confirms that Reddy, who authorizes this business in India killed Ramakrishna to prevent him from thwarting his operation.
-Reddy and Rajeev's activities are supervised by wealthy, powerful and corrupt current Commercial Minister of Australia and businessman Vittal Prasad, who receives full support from his father, Union Minister Ram Prasad.
+Mallaiya confirms that Reddy, who authorises this business in India, killed Ramakrishna to prevent him from thwarting his operation and witnessed the murder.
+Reddy and Rajeev's activities are supervised by a wealthy, powerful and corrupt current Commercial Minister of Australia and business magnate Vittal Prasad, who receives full support from his father, Union Minister Ram Prasad.